taddes/GIPHY-API-Page/README.md

 # GIPHY-API-Page
-A dynamic page implementing the GIPHY API
+A dynamic page implementing the GIPHY API.
+Through linking to the GIPHY API, a visitor can create GIF images by pressing the corresponding buttons.